 - No deduction will be allowed for any interest paid on loans acquired by a non-resident to finance the operations of a PE (or for the insurance premium in respect of such loans).

-- Income from rendition of services derived by a PE of a non-resident person has been made subject to ‘minimum tax’ at 8% (of the gross consideration).
+- Income from rendition of services derived by a PE of a non-resident person is subject to ‘minimum tax’ of the gross consideration.

 Taxation of certain contracts executed by non-resident persons

-Income derived by non-resident persons/their affiliates from turnkey contracts that are part of an overall arrangement for supply of goods, installation, construction, assembly, commission, guarantee, and supervisory activities, including offshore supply of goods, now constitutes Pakistan-source income.
+Income derived by non-resident persons/their affiliates from turnkey contracts that are part of an overall arrangement for supply of goods, installation, construction, assembly, commission, guarantee, and supervisory activities, including offshore supply of goods (i.e. cohesive business operation), constitutes Pakistan-source income.

 - an overall arrangement for the supply of goods, installation, construction, assembly, commission, guarantees, or supervisory activities, and all or principal activities are undertaken or performed either by the person or the associates of the person, and